Xiaoguo-Zheng/TDOscanner/README.md

 ## Note on Results

-Due to training randomness, outputs under `results/boosting_outputs` are not exactly identical in every run.
+Due to training randomness, outputs under `boosting_outputs` are not exactly identical in every run.
 However, the relative model performance is consistent with the paper, and the reported models remain stably among the top performers.